-Extracting the practical, down to earth secrets from 'The Secret' and using them to improve sales performance.
+Extracting practical lessons from 'The Secret' and using them to improve sales performance.

 The great thing about being in sales is that we all have an opportunity to raise our game.We can improve sales performance and reap the short-term rewards of our efforts.
 All we have to do to sell more is to think a little smarter, learn some new approaches, and work a little harder.